Scots cricket institutionally racist, review finds

 - Published

-A review into racism in Scottish cricket is expected to say there is evidence of institutional racism within the game.
+An independent review is expected to find that there is evidence of institutional racism in Scottish cricket.

-The independent investigation was commissioned by SportScotland last year and is due to be published on Monday.
+The investigation was commissioned by SportScotland last year and is due to be published on Monday.

 It follows allegations - some made by all-time leading wicket-taker Majid Haq - of racism and discrimination.